Johnny328/WDN-contaminant-simultaneous/researchLog.md

+###2060508
+* Added images and updated results table.

+###20160506
+* Updated report with latest results and formation.
+* TODO: Independent case solution has no constraints about detection before contaminating demands.

 ###20160505
 * IDEA: Can implement equality using continuous penalized variables.
+A good ratio of penalty to desired decision variables can be found with RL (Some paper I read TODO link here)
+* Tests of the code seem okay.

 ###20160504
 * FIXed bug from yesterday.
 78 is a demand node.
 Thus infeasible to have it in both source and demand.